hd-UQ/cd_dynamax/Goals.md

     - Pendulum
     - Lorenz

+- Uncertainty quantification via HMC
     - How to deal with MLE vs MAP
         - Simply editing log-priors?
 (Iñigo)
         - Editing fit_sgd with an argument?

 ### For v1.5